mattheworres/compare-hare/README.md

 4. If you hit issues, tag a `--verbose` on the end to debug the issue (very common - fix your code!)

-5. Once the migration Up/Down that was created is sufficient, run the migration: `dotnet ef database update`
+5. Once the migration Up/Down that was created is sufficient, run the migration: `dotnet ef database update` (if this fails, ensure the dotnet tooling is installed: `dotnet tool install --global dotnet-ef`)

 6. If anything fails, you can select to rollback changes with `dotnet ef database update <FULL text name of last successful migration>` (includes the numbers in the migration file name)